West Central Initiative believes that a vibrant and sustainable world for all begins in west central Minnesota.

 - Expenses incurred prior to approval of grant award

-Changemaker applications are accepted on an ongoing basis but will be reviewed and awarded through a competitive review process with specified proposal due dates.
+Changemaker applications are accepted on an ongoing basis but will be reviewed and awarded through a competitive review process with the specified proposal due date below.

 CLICK HERE to begin the process on our EGrant online system!

 Applications for the Changemaker program are submitted through West Central Initiative’s online eGrant.net site.
 To use the site, you will first need to register an account by setting up a user name and password.
 Instructions for doing this are provided at the eGrant.net site, but if you have questions, please contact West Central Initiative.

 The questions asked in the Changemakers application help us to understand the goals of your project and the capacity of your organization to deliver and measure impact.
 Of utmost importance, we want to understand how your project aligns with the Changemakers emphasis on practices that are equitable and sustainable.

 If you would like to download a list of the questions that will be asked for the 2020 Changemakers grant, clicking the title above will download a PDF file containing all the questions.
 This PDF does NOT replace the online application process, but you can use it to help guide you when applying digitally.

 This is a narrated powerpoint file that you can download to learn more about this year's Changemakers grant!